 Tableau Server integrates with the following user authentication solutions: Active Directory, SAML, OpenId, and Kerberos.

 Where should I install Tableau Server in my network?

 Because of the highly-sensitive nature of most data that organizations manage with Tableau Server, and because Tableau Server requires access to internal data stores, Tableau Server must be run inside a protected network.
-Authenticated access from the internet is configured to connect to Tableau Server through a reverse proxy or a VPN solution.

 Some organizations embed Tableau views in public webpages, or, for internal users, on generic web servers on the internal network.